DocDBrown/RedKangarooBootLoader/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in RedKangarooOS, we encourage you to report it as soon as possible.
+If you discover a security vulnerability in RedKangarooBootLoader, we encourage you to report it as soon as possible.
 Here's how to do it:

 - **Where to Report**: Please send an email to [dr.dbrown@icloud.com](mailto:dr.dbrown@icloud.com) with the details of the vulnerability.
 - **What to Include**: Provide as much information as possible, including the version of RedKangarooOS you're using, a description of the vulnerability, and steps to reproduce the issue.